shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/ad-profile-service.md

 ### Create a new ad profile

-Below we have used the "cat" command to output an example ad profile JSON file.
+Below we have used the `cat` command to output an example ad profile JSON file.

 > [!NOTE]
 > This is a fairly complex profile.